Paving the way for transitions --- a case for Weyl geometry

 \subsubsection{6.2 A simple model class: Weyl universes}

-In Weyl geometric static geometries the {\em whole cosmological redshift} is due to $\varphi$.
-Toy models of IWOD gravity leading to neo-static geometries have been studied in \cite{Scholz:FoP}.
-The balancing condition between matter and the scalar field assumed there did not yet take the link to ew theory into account; thus the dynamical assumptions of \cite{Scholz:FoP} differ from those discussed here and could lead only to provisional results.
-The strong constraint for the scalar field, established by the potential condition, changes the situation and implies a striking result with regard to dynamic equilibrium and even stability.\footnote{Even so, the toy examples of \cite{Scholz:FoP} can be taken as indicative of how strong the differences between Einstein gravity and IWOD gravity may be, even though on solar system level they are practically negligible. }
+If we extend our view from the classical cosmological models built upon Einstein's theory to scale invariant gravity, the picture of the ``universe'' may change considerably.
+Models come into sight without any expansion at all, where the {\em whole cosmological redshift} is due to the scale connection $\varphi$.
+Toy models of such a type have been studied in \cite{Scholz:FoP}.\footnote{The balancing condition between matter and the scalar field assumed there did not yet take the link to ew theory into account; therefore the dynamical assumptions of \cite{Scholz:FoP} differ from those discussed here and lead only to provisional results.} The constraint for the scalar field, established here by the potential condition (\ref{potential condition}), facilitates the analysis considerably and allows to derive a surprisingly simple uniqueness result with regard to dynamic equilibrium.